Interpretable Image Classification with Differentiable Prototypes Assignment: Details on experimental setup

-Our model consists of the convolutional part $f$ that is a convolutional block from ResNet or DenseNet followed by $1\times1$ convolutional layer to transform the latent space depth to be $128$ for Stanford Cars and $256$ for CUB-200-2011.
+Our model consists of the convolutional part $f$ that is a convolutional block from ResNet or DenseNet followed by $1\times1$ convolutional layer required to transform the latent space depth to $128$ for Stanford Cars and $256$ for CUB-200-2011.
 We perform a warmup training where the weights of $f$ are frozen for $10$ epochs, and then we train the model until it converges with $12$ epochs early stopping.
 After convergence, we perform prototype projection and fine-tune the last layer.
 We use the learning schema presented in~\Cref{tab:learning_scheme}.

-Additionally, we use Adam optimizer~\cite{kingma2015adam} with parameters $\beta_1=0.9$ and $\beta_2=0.999$.
-We set the batch size equal $80$ and use images of input size $224\times224\times3$.
-We use prototypical parts of size $1\times 1 \times\{128,256\}$ for Stanford Cars and CUB-200-2011 respectively.
-When the model is initialized, the last layer weigths are $1$ for the connection between the class logit and its slots, all other are set to be $0$.
-All other parameters are initialized with Xavier normal initializer.
+Additionally, we employ Adam optimizer~\cite{kingma2015adam} with parameters $\beta_1=0.9$ and $\beta_2=0.999$.
+We set the batch size to $80$ and use input images of resolution $224\times224\times3$.
+Moreover, we use prototypical parts of size $1\times 1 \times 128$ and $1\times 1 \times 256$ for Stanford Cars and CUB-200-2011 respectively.
+The weights between the class logit and its slots are initialized to $1$, while the remaining weights of the last layer are set to $0$.
+All other parameters of the network are initialized with Xavier's normal initializer.